MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-migration-service/migrate-data.md

 1. If you're using an orchestrator server, and you want to download events or a data transfer log, confirm the File and Printer Sharing (SMB-In) firewall rule is enabled on the server.

-## Step 2: Create a job and inventory your servers to figure out what to migrate
+## Step 2: Create job and inventory server data

 In this step, specify what servers to migrate and then scan them to collect info on their files and configurations.